 The inflammation or infection that occurs in the pericardium is called pericarditis.
 Inflammation of the pericardial layers ensues when the membrane gets thickened and the layers rub against each other.
 In this condition, if the fluid volume in the pericardial sac increases, it leads to compression of the heart.
 This subsequently affects the functioning ability of the heart.

 The main symptom of pericarditis is chest pain.
-It is generally not considered as a life-threatening situation, and patients may return to normal in a few days or weeks (although in some instances the symptoms may linger for several months).
+It is generally not considered a life-threatening situation, and patients may return to normal in a few days or weeks (although in some instances the symptoms may linger for several months).
 It is a relatively common heart condition and around 5% of accidents with severe chest pain are diagnosed as pericarditis.
-Moreover, it is more common in men than in women; it affects people of all ages, but is mostly seen in young adults.
+Moreover, it is more common in men than in women and it affects people of all ages but is mostly seen in young adults.

 There are several types of pericarditis based on the causes and symptoms.